-The deadline for submitting the fall 2017 application for admission is Friday, May 5 at noon.
+The application for spring 2018 admission is Friday, Dec.
+8 at noon.

-Please read the FAQs below prior to completing the online application.
+Read the Application FAQs before completing the online application.
 A complete undergraduate application includes all of the following:

-- A UW–Madison transcript (NOT a DARS report).
+- A UW-Madison transcript (NOT a DARS report).
 We accept the unofficial transcript accessible in your student center.
-(Student Center > Academics > My Academics > Request My Student Record) Questions regarding how to obtain an unofficial copy of your transcript should be directed to the Office of the Registrar.
+(Find it at Student Center > Academics > My Academics > Request My Student Record.)
+Questions regarding how to obtain an unofficial copy of your transcript should be directed to the Office of the Registrar.

 - A one-page personal statement.
-Must have at least one-inch margins and 12-point type, may be single-spaced.
+It must have at least one-inch margins and 12-point type, and it may be single-spaced.

 - Two pieces of supporting materials: letters of recommendation or writing samples.
 Together these two items may add up to no more than 10 pages.
 Letters of recommendation may come from anyone except Journalism 201 TAs.